 For the first hundred or so years of the song’s life (Bland wrote it in 1878), few people voiced concern about the lyrics, but as racial injustice continued to mount in the United States, more and more people called for more sensitive treatment of race.

-The lyrics can be hard on the 21-century ear, but the melody is lovely.
+The lyrics can be hard on the twenty-first-century ear, but the melody is lovely.
 Artists from Ray Charles to Louis Armstrong have recorded versions of it.

 Old Crow Medicine Show is a string band that’s made its mark in the folk music genre.
 Along those lines, they write and perform story songs and tunes about social ills.
 “James River Blues” falls into that second category.

 The titular river runs through Virginia to the Chesapeake Bay, right through Richmond.
 The lyrics of “James River Blues” bemoan the loss of older ways in favor of newer industrial, technological advances.
 The narrator, an 18th-century boatman, watches his livelihood getting replaced by freight trains.

 He questions what he’ll do in the face of this loss, and at the end of the song, he resigns himself to the idea that he’ll be forgotten.
 It’s kind of a downer, but worth the listen.